UAE Property Market Trends 2025: Growth, Risks & Opportunities

 Off-Plan Sales as a Key Market Driver

-Off-plan property sales continued to be a major catalyst for market activity in 2024, accounting for nearly 60% of total transactions.
-Over 145,000 new off-plan units were launched, exceeding the previous year's figures.
-The appeal of off-plan investments lies in attractive flexible payment plans and the potential for significant capital appreciation before project completion, making it a popular choice for investors.
+Off-plan property sales remained a major driver of market activity in 2024, accounting for roughly 60% of all transactions.
+Over 145,000 new off-plan apartments were launched, exceeding the previous year's total.
+Off-plan investments are appealing to investors because they offer attractive flexible payment options and the possibility for significant capital appreciation before project completion.

 Luxury Property Market Experiencing a Boom